 •Elective Course: 3 credits in Social Innovation in Practice

 The program offers a set of cross-disciplinary courses from:

 • School of Education

 • School of Social Work

 Graduate students from any of the UNC-Chapel Hill’s graduate programs, including the professional schools and College of Arts and Sciences, are encouraged to apply.

 • Baccalaureate degree from an accredited undergraduate institution.

 • Currently enrolled as masters or doctoral student at UNC-Chapel Hill.

-Graduate students seeking admissions must complete an application that includes signatures of the Director of Graduate Studies in the student’s home unit and the CIPG Director (Liz Chen).
-The application form for the certificate program will be available in the summer of 2020.
-Once applications open, students my apply at any time.
+Graduate students seeking admissions must complete an application that includes signatures of their degree advisor and academic coordinator.
+The application form for the certificate program are available, and students my apply at any time.
 The application form will ask applicants for:

 • Name, contact information, graduate program and department, degree sought, expected graduation date, and advisor’s name.